MicrosoftDocs/office-developer-msproject-xml-docs/project-xml-data-interchange/finish-element.md

 For a TimephasedData element, it is the finish date of the timephased data period in the task, resource, assignment, or baseline.

+::: moniker range="project-client-odc"

+For Sprints, the finish date of the sprint.

+::: moniker-end

     <Finish>
       DateTimeValue
     </Finish>

 ## Parent Elements

+::: moniker range=">= project-client-2010"

 <table>
 <colgroup>